 Postgraduate loans are available to UK and EU students, subject to the following criteria:

-- Nationality and residency (UK) – You must be a UK citizen (or have settled status), be ordinarily resident in England (you can’t have moved there just to study) and have lived in the UK, Channel Islands or Isle of Man) during the previous three years.
+- Nationality and residency (UK) – You must be a UK citizen (or have EU settled status or Indefinite Leave to Remain), be ordinarily resident in England (you can’t have moved there just to study) and have lived in the UK, Channel Islands or Isle of Man) during the previous three years.

 - Age – You must be under 60 (aged 59 or younger) on the first day of the first academic year of your Masters.
 For courses starting in the Autumn term this will normally be 1st September.